ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/vm_tool_configuration.rst

 How to change the upgrade policy
 ================================

-Change the upgrade policy to UPGRADE_AT_POWER_CYCLE
+Change the upgrade policy to MANUAL
 ---------------------------------------------------

 You can adjust the VMware Tools upgrade policy with the ``vcenter_vm_tools`` module.